 But as it turns out, consumers love shopping online.
-When polled about what exactly they love, shoppers frequently mentioned the ability to shop 24/7 (58%), ability to compare prices (54%), and better prices online (46%).
+When polled about what exactly they love, shoppers frequently mentioned the convenience is important to them (87%), as well as coupons and discounts (38%), quick checkout process (29.7%), and free shipping (49.7%).
 What consumers don’t love is a lack of product expertise.
+Recent data shows that 10% of well-known ecommerce giants miss the mark when it comes to providing detailed product descriptions.
 More and more studies are pointing out that some of consumer’s biggest frustrations circle around a lack of competence on the part of the business.

 The good news is that ecommerce conversion rate optimization is as simple as communicating product expertise with stellar product pages and descriptions.
 Here are three ways you can use your product expertise to increase your ecommerce conversions.

 Method 1: Develop a customer-centric journey—one that communicates product expertise.